Dead End I & II (2009, 2010)

 Our Hostess and Red Hydrant Press

-My involvement in this project is, above all else, the result of Alynn Guerra’s desire to incite critical discourse through the visual language, traditions, and tools of printmaking.
-Her belief in the continued viability of this ancient medium is evident all around us, filling the space of Red Hydrant Press, and serves as an inspiration to each visitor.
+My involvement in this project is, above all else, the result of Alynn Guerra’s desire to incite critical discourse through the shared visual language, traditions, and tools of printmaking.
+Her belief in the continued viability of this ancient medium is evident all around us, filling the walls and floor space of Red Hydrant Press, and serves as an inspiration to each visitor.